heisand/NWN/README.md

 store implementations for in memory storage and persistent storage on top of the Berkeley DB.
 - a SPARQL 1.1 implementation - supporting SPARQL 1.1 Queries and Update statements.

-https://rdflib.readthedocs.io/en/stable/index.html provides a guide of how to use RDFLib.
+https://rdflib.readthedocs.io/en/stable/index.html provides a guide of how to install and use RDFLib.

+The following illustrates how to parse a rdf file, iterate over the contained triples, adding/removing triples and serializing the graph in a given format. import rdflib

+g = Graph()

+someGraph = g.parse("some.rdf")

+for subject, predicate object in someGraph:
+  #do something

+someGraph.add((subject, predicate, object))

+someGraph.remove((subject, predicate, object))

+s = someGraph.serialize(format='nt')

 ## Cmputing word embeddings
-### Tools

 - [Word2vec](https://code.google.com/archive/p/word2vec/)
 - [Gensim](https://radimrehurek.com/gensim/)